 2. Reporting They Aren’t Sexually Satisfied

-While sexual narcissists will go to great lengths to prioritize their own sexual satisfaction, they tend to report low sexual satisfaction and place the blame on their partners.
-They may judge or criticize their partner’s performance or suggest that sex has become boring and needs to change in order to meet the sexual narcissist’s sexual needs.
+While narcissists will go to great lengths to prioritize their sexual satisfaction, they tend to report low sexual satisfaction and place the blame on their partners.
+They may judge or criticize their partner’s performance or suggest that sex has become boring and needs to change to meet the sexual narcissist’s sexual needs.
 Sexual narcissists may hint (or even overtly threaten) that they will look elsewhere for satisfaction if their partner can’t step it up.

 3. Overconfidence & Grandiosity About Sexual Performance